cliosight/Docs/README.md

 Click ![here](https://github.com/cliosight/Docs/blob/main/form_json_format.css) to view the complete list of JSON tags that can be used within a form.

-## An Example of Using Forms <a name="form_example"></a>
+## An Example of Using Forms - The Meeting Scheduler <a name="form_example"></a>
-For an application like a meeting scheduler, forms can be used to create contacts, groups and meeting requests.
-They can provide all the necessary elements for an email notification that has to be sent once it is scheduled, updated or cancelled.
+For an application like a meeting scheduler portal, forms can be used to create contacts, groups and meeting requests.
+They can provide all the necessary information for an email that has to be sent out once a meeting is scheduled, updated or cancelled.
 Triggers and jobs explained later provides this capability.
 [Contact](https://app.cliosight.com/app/forms/35/show?noNavbar=true)
 [Group](https://app.cliosight.com/app/forms/34/show?noNavbar=true)
 [Meeting](https://app.cliosight.com/app/forms/52/show?noNavbar=true)